On existential definitions of C.E. subsets of rings of functions of characteristic 0: Diophantine Definition of C.E. Sets over Rings of Integral Functions

-In this section we generalize the discussion of root-of-unity polynomials from \cite{Demeyer[10]} and adapt it to algebraic extensions.
-In this paper J.\ Demeyer defined a set $\calC$ of root-of-unity polynomials to be the set of polynomials $F\in \Z[T]$ satisfying one of the following three equivalent conditions: \begin{enumerate} \item $F$ is a divisor of $T^u -1$ for some $u > 0$. \item $F$ or $-F$ is a product of distinct cyclotomic polynomials. \item $F(0) = \pm1$, $F$ is squarefree, and all the zeros of $F$ are roots of unity. \end{enumerate} We will use a slightly smaller set $\calD$ of polynomials that we call special root-of-unity polynomials.
-We still consider polynomials $F(T)=\pm \prod_i\Phi_{n_i}(T)$, where each $\Phi_{n_i}(T)$ is a cyclotomic polynomial, but we impose on each $n_i$ the condition that $n_i=p_im_i$, where $p_i$ is a prime number and $m_i | (p_i-1)$.
+In this section review a set polynomials from \cite{Demeyer10} and show how to adapt these polynomials algebraic extensions of rational function fields.
+In his paper J.\ Demeyer defined a set $\calC$ of {\it root-of-unity polynomials} to be the set of polynomials $F\in \Z[T]$ satisfying one of the following three equivalent conditions: \begin{enumerate} \item $F$ is a divisor of $T^u -1$ for some $u > 0$. \item $F$ or $-F$ is a product of distinct cyclotomic polynomials. \item $F(0) = \pm1$, $F$ is squarefree, and all the zeros of $F$ are roots of unity. \end{enumerate} Observe that the constant polynomials $F(T)=\pm1$ satisfy the conditions above.

-We now check to see that our set $\calD$ of polynomials has the same properties as the set $\calC$ of J.\ Demeyer.
-If a positive integer $n$ is of the form $pm$ with $p$ prime and $m |(p-1)$, we will say that it is of the special form. \begin{lemma}[Compare to Corollary 2.5 of \cite{Demeyer[10]}] Let $d \in \Z_{>0}$ and $s \in \{-1, 1\}$.
-In this case there exist infinitely many positive integers $n$ of the special form such that